JGeorgos24/GearHeadGarage/README.md

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
-Code snippet should not be greater than 10 lines of code.

 We are proud of this code because we were able to style our showroom page as we intended in our wireframe with a scrollable div or slide show.